-I used to go down to the pond at the end of our street to write poems about dragonflies the way Monet would go down to his garden at Giverny to paint water lilies.
+Later I wanted to write poems about them the way Monet would go down to his garden at Giverny to paint water lilies.

-The only difference was that dragonflies didn’t stay still like waterlilies did.
-They dashed and darted about the pond at 100 ks an hour.
-Even when they had sex they had it on the wing coupling like planes fueling mid- flight.
-You had to admire them though they were devilish to tie down.
+The only difference is that water lilies stay still.
+They don’t dash and dart about the pond at 100 ks an hour.
+Even when they have sex they’re on the go, coupling like planes fuelling mid- flight.

 I almost got one once when a dragonfly dawdled on the front doorknob one drowsy afternoon, after summer rains, then saw me and took off, its gossamer wings flashing rainbows.

 Perhaps I should turn like Monet to waterlilies.
 He got 250 paintings out of them.
 I haven’t got one poem though I reckon I’ve made 250 trips. [ pic by loriedarlin on pinterest ]